Demographics of London

 The demography of London is analysed by the Office for National Statistics and data is produced for each of the Greater London wards, the City of London and the 32 London boroughs, the Inner London and Outer London statistical sub-regions, each of the Parliamentary constituencies in London, and for all of Greater London as a whole.
 Additionally, data is produced for the Greater London Urban Area.
 Statistical information is produced about the size and geographical breakdown of the population, the number of people entering and leaving country and the number of people in each demographic subgroup.
-The total population of London as of 2021 is 8,799,800.
+The 2021 population of London was 8,799,800.

 History

-Creation of Greater London - 1965
+Creation of Greater London: 1965

-Through the London Government Act of 1963, the Greater London region was established.
+Through the London Government Act of 1963, the Greater London region was established officially in 1965.

-Migration boom - 1997 to today
+Migration boom: 1991 to today

-From 1997 onwards, London has experienced a drastic change in the composition of the city's population, which has off set the decline of the population which had been occurring.
+From 1997 onwards, London has experienced a drastic change in the composition of the city's population, which has off-set the decline of the population which had been occurring.
 In 1991, 21.7% of the city was foreign born but by 2011 this had risen to 36.7%.

-In 2011, a historic tipping point occurred with the release of the 2011 census indicating that the White British population, which had before been the majority, was now a minority of the city's population.
+In 2011, a historic tipping point occurred with the release of the 2011 census, indicating that the White British population, which had before been the majority, was now no longer a majority of London's population, although it remained by far the largest single ethnic group.